Sanjay Singh (Haryana politician)

-Sanjay Singh is an Indian politician elected to the Haryana Legislative Assembly from Sohna in the 2019 Haryana Legislative Assembly election as a member of the Bharatiya Janata Party.
+Sanjay Singh is an Indian politician and former Member of the Haryana Legislative Assembly from the Sohna-Taoru constituency in the Gurgaon and Nuh district of Haryana.
+He is a member of the Bharatiya Janata Party.
+He was an Environment, Forests, Wildlife and Sports minister in the Nayab Singh Saini government.

 Personal life

 Singh is son of former minister Surajpal Singh and an agriculturist by profession.
 He graduated from Maharshi Dayanand University, Rohtak, in Bachelor of Arts in 1997.